Unlocking the Power of Augmented Reality in Flutter

 What is Augmented Reality?

-Augmented reality is a technology that overlays digital information onto the real world, using a device’s camera and display.
+Augmented reality (AR) is a technology that overlays digital information onto the real world, using a device’s camera and display.
 It allows users to interact with virtual objects and environments in a seamless and intuitive way.
 From social media filters to industrial applications, AR is changing the way we experience the world.

 Getting Started with AR in Flutter